 Find out how to treat these common skin conditions.

 “Exhausted” doesn’t even begin to describe how tired you feel

 “This isn’t just your everyday tiredness; with lupus, you feel like you literally can’t get out of bed,” Dr. Lee says.
 Anemia or low numbers of red blood cells is another symptom of lupus that can cause extreme fatigue, according to the Lupus Foundation of America.

 Of course, exhaustion can have many causes ranging from depression to mononucleosis, to more.
 So this symptom on its own isn’t indicative of lupus, but if it’s one of a longer list of lupus symptoms, it’s worth considering.

 Need to stay awake?
 Try these surprising tricks to fight off sleep.

 You have blisters in weird places

 A blister on your heel?
 Call a cobbler.
 A constellation of blisters inside your nose or mouth?
 Call a doctor.
-There are other illnesses that cause painful bumps on your body (such as STDs) but lesions on your mucous membranes are one of the common signs of lupus, Dr. Lee says.
+There are other illnesses that cause painful bumps on your body (such as sexually transmitted infections) but lesions on your mucous membranes are one of the common signs of lupus, Dr. Lee says.

 Your hair is coming out in clumps

-Don’t miss these other sneaky reasons your hair is falling out.
+Don’t miss these other reasons your hair is falling out.